Pascal Gregor: Loan to Haugesund

 On 2 August 2019, Gregor joined Norwegian club FK Haugesund on loan for the remainder of 2019.
 He made his debut for the club on 4 August, coming on as a first-half substitute for the injured Fredrik Pallesen Knudsen in a 1–1 away draw against Stabæk.
 Gregor scored his first goal for Haugesund on 20 October, scoring on a header in a 3–1 loss to Molde.
 He ended his tenure with the Norwegian club with one goal in seven appearances, as he struggled to break into the team.

 Lyngby

 On 19 December 2019, Lyngby Boldklub confirmed that Gregor would join the club January 2020 on a three-year contract.
 Upon his return to Denmark, he made his first appearance for the club on 17 February 2020, as a starter in a 2–0 away loss to FC Midtjylland.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.

 Gregor scored his first goal for the club on 18 March 2022, heading in a cross from Magnus Kaastrup to secure a final 3–0 score in the away match against Esbjerg fB in the 1st Division.

+Halmstads BK

+On January 22, 2025, it was confirmed that Gregor moved to Swedish Halmstads BK on a deal until the end of 2027.